 Using a well-fitted sportsguard in any contact sport can prevent dental and orofacial injuries.
 They reduce the shock of impact on your teeth and jaw joints and reduce the risk of lacerations or tears on the soft tissues of your face and mouth.
 In a sport like boxing, over the course of a boxer's career, they are exposed to repeated trauma to the face.
 Without the use of a sportsguard, the boxer is at risk for injuries like a broken jaw, lacerated tongue, and loss of teeth.
 Dental injuries can impact an athlete's quality of life and impact their ability to contest or perform at their best.
 If you are an athlete, athletic advisor, or parent to an athlete involved in close contact sports, it is important that you support and push forward the necessity of this protective gear.
-Visit us at Masci & Hale Advanced Aesthetic and Restorative Dentistry if you want to know more about our high-quality custom-fitted sportsguards.
+Visit us at Masci, Hale & Wilson Advanced Aesthetic and Restorative Dentistry if you want to know more about our high-quality custom-fitted sportsguards.

 Should I Wear A Sportsguard?